Fitch Rates KWG's USD Senior Notes Final 'BB-'

 58% by value;

-while sites in Tier 1 and upper Tier 2 cities made up 70% of the
+while sites in Tier-1 cities and upper Tier-2 cities made up 70%

-area or 73% by value.
-KWG has a prudent approach when entering
+bank by area or 73% by value.
+KWG has a prudent approach when

 Strong Brand Name: KWG has established strong brand recognition